MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/animation-behavior.md

 ```

 > [!NOTE]
-> The `AnimateCommand` property is read-only and expects a binding mode of `BindingMode.OneWay`.
+> The `AnimateCommand` property is read-only and expects a binding mode of `BindingMode.OneWayToSource`.
+You also do not need to assign a value to the command property in your view model (`TriggerAnimationCommand` in the example above), this is because the binding will assign the value to your property from the value created in the `AnimationBehavior`.

 This provides the ability to trigger an animation from within a view model.